Q: Are your products organic?

 A: We like to determine the doses of herbs (esp. tinctures) by starting each person with a small amount, and increasing only as necessary.
 Then, we jot down the amount so as to know how much to use next time.
 Everybody is different so it is important to look at each person individually with herbs.

-There are some herbs that should be treated with caution when used internally, such as Wormwood.
+There are some herbs that should be treated with caution when used internally, such as herbs like Wormwood.
 But, for the most part, there is room for trial and error.
 The biggest dosage difference is between tinctures and teas.
 Tinctures are much more potent than teas and the doses of tinctures are more critical.
 Teas can normally be taken as often as desired.
 Herbal Antibiotics, Practical Herbalism, and Nutritional Herbology books all contain recommended dosages with their remedies.
-These were helpful in leading us to come up with dosages for our own creations.
+These were helpful in leading us to come up with dosages for our own creations for our own family to use.
 Herbal Antibiotics and The ABC Herbal have some very helpful information on determining dosages for children.
-We highly recommend these sources.
+We highly recommend these resources.

 Q: When a book suggests more than one herb for the same condition, do I choose just one herb or do I use all the suggestions?